 Need help finding those figures?
 The PODS Blog has some sample costs you can use.
 Once you see the expected move price, decide on a comfortable monetary range for your long-distance move.
 Reference this range any time you receive a quote, but keep in mind what time of year you’re planning to move and the current state of the housing market.
 Those factors can certainly cause prices to fluctuate.

 We’re going to assume you’ve already found your new residence, but you may not know the lay of the land quite yet.
+And though your new home may be too far for a pre-move exploration trip, there are plenty of ways to start getting acquainted from afar using Google, maps, online forums, and your personal network.
 Whether you’re looking for new schools or just a great new coffee spot, here are some ways to get to know your new city:

 - Join a neighborhood social media group.